-During the financial year, the Group reversed the previous inventories written down value of RM488,000/- (2016: Nil) as a result of sales made on these inventories.
+During the financial year, the Group reversed the previous inventories written down value of RM356,000/- (2017: RM488,000/-) as a result of sales made on these inventories.
+The amount of reversal was included in cost of sales.

 11. TRADE AND OTHER RECEIVABLES